 The Role of NAC in Hashimoto’s and Liver Support

 Those with Hashimoto’s often have an impaired ability to clear toxins and may have an overload of toxins, including heavy metals.

 Toxins can accumulate due to intestinal permeability, or “leaky gut,” which can result in the absorption of problematic substances and lead to impaired detox abilities.
-(Studies have shown that everyone with an autoimmune disorder, including Hashimoto’s thyroiditis, has some degree of intestinal permeability.)
+(Studies have shown that everyone with an autoimmune disorder, including Hashimoto’s, has some degree of intestinal permeability.)